jwmojwmojwmojwmo/SupremeASM/README.md

 r0 recieves return values for all instructions.
 Most instructions return either 1 for success or -1 for fail.
 Special cases:
 - memory allocation instruction returns address of first memory slot in the allocated memory block
- - memory defragment instruction returns number of blocks defragmented (coalesced together).
+ - memory defragment instruction returns number of blocks defragmented (coalesced together)
+ - get user input instruction returns the user's input
 - halt returns 0, which tells the CPU to end execution

 ## ISA: